fakufaku/pyramic-dataset/README.md

 The experimental protocol followed for the collection of this dataset is described in details in `Protocol.md`.
 A machine readable (JSON) version of the document that contains all the most important quantities needed to process the data is also provided.

+### Microphones and Loudspeakers Locations

+The Pyramic microphone array is placed so that the tetrahedron is flat on top.
+Three loudspeakers are placed between 3.5 m to 4 m from the array with a colatitude angle of approximately 75 (high), 90 (middle), and 105 (low) degrees.
+Then, the array is rotated around the vertical axis through its center (as much as possible) 360 degrees in increments of 2 degrees.

+Because the loundspeaker at 90 degrees is approximately in the plane of the top 24 microphones of the array, the corresponding recordings can be used to evaluate algorithms operating in two dimensions (plane).

 ### References